 60. An employer may use a common date for calculating the annual vacation entitlement of all employees under sections 57 and 58, so long as this does not result in a reduction of any employee's rights under those sections.

 Due to accounting preferences, some employers may choose to use a common date (for example, the calendar year or the employer’s fiscal year) for all employees for vacation purposes, rather than using individual employee anniversary dates.
-Since the employee’s rights cannot be reduced, each employee is deemed to reach his or her first anniversary the first time the common date occurs after their date of hire.
+Since the employee’s rights cannot be reduced, each employee is deemed to reach their first anniversary the first time the common date occurs after their date of hire.

-- Keith begins work on March 1, 2018.
-His employer uses a common date of September 1st to calculate annual vacation entitlements for all employees.
-As of August 31, 2018, the end of the employer’s common year, he is deemed to reach his first anniversary date and is entitled to 4% vacation pay on wages earned and a pro-rated amount of vacation time, based on his actual length of service.
-Since Keith has been employed for six months, or half a year, he is entitled to half of his yearly statutory entitlement of two weeks’ vacation, or one week.
+- An employee begins work on March 1, 2018.
+Their employer uses a common date of September 1st to calculate annual vacation entitlements for all employees.
+As of August 31, 2018, the end of the employer’s common year, the employee is deemed to reach their first anniversary date and is entitled to 4% vacation pay on wages earned and a pro-rated amount of vacation time, based on their actual length of service.
+Since the employee has been employed for six months, or half a year, they are entitled to half of their yearly statutory entitlement of two weeks’ vacation, or one week.

-Keith must be granted his vacation prior to August 31, 2019 (within the 12 months following the employer’s common date of September l) in accordance with s.
+The employee must be granted their vacation prior to August 31, 2019 (within the 12 months following the employer’s common date of September l) in accordance with s.
 57(2).

-From September 1, 2018 onwards, Keith earns his vacation entitlement on an annual basis from September 1 to August 31, in accordance with the employer’s common date.
+From September 1, 2018 onwards, the employee earns their vacation entitlement on an annual basis from September 1 to August 31, in accordance with the employer’s common date.

-Since using a common date cannot result in a reduction of employee rights, Keith is deemed to reach his five year anniversary with his employer on August 31, 2022.
-He becomes entitled to three weeks' vacation and 6% pay in the year starting September 1, 2022.
+Since using a common date cannot result in a reduction of employee rights, the employee is deemed to reach their five year anniversary with the employer on August 31, 2022.
+They become entitled to three weeks' vacation and 6% pay in the year starting September 1, 2022.

-If the employer did not use a common date, Keith would become entitled to three weeks of vacation and 6% vacation pay as of March 1, 2023.
-The common date moves his anniversary ahead to September 1, 2022.
-If the employer used the common date to make his five year anniversary date September 1, 2023, later than his individual anniversary date, that would represent a reduction in employee rights and would be a contravention of s.60.
+If the employer did not use a common date, the employee would become entitled to three weeks of vacation and 6% vacation pay as of March 1, 2023.
+The common date moves the employee's anniversary ahead to September 1, 2022.
+If the employer used the common date to make the employee's five year anniversary date September 1, 2023 (later than their individual anniversary date), that would represent a reduction in employee rights and would be a contravention of s.60.

 Employees covered by a collective agreement